civican/legisinfo/42-1/bills/C-79/bill_text.md

 Subsection 2(1) of the `Customs Tariff` is amended by adding the following in alphabetical order:

-**Comprehensive and Progressive Agreement for Trans-Pacific Partnership** has the meaning assigned by the definition Agreement in section `2` of the `Comprehensive and Progressive Agreement for Trans-Pacific Partnership Implementation Act`. (**Accord de Partenariat transpacifique global et progressiste**)
+**Comprehensive and Progressive Agreement for Trans-Pacific Partnership** has the meaning assigned by the definition Agreement in section `2` of the `Comprehensive and Progressive Agreement for Trans-Pacific Partnership Implementation Act`. (**Accord de partenariat transpacifique global et progressiste**)

 **CPTPP country** means a party to the Comprehensive and Progressive Agreement for Trans-Pacific Partnership. (**pays PTPGP**)